 Total Cost of Ownership (TCO) reveals the true cost of digital signage —

 far beyond the player hardware price tag.
-A $50 Raspberry Pi or $300 BrightSign looks cheaper
+A budget player looks cheaper at purchase, but

 TCO Components